phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/05-dev-shell.md

 This is rather upsetting for anyone who has put time into customizing their interactive shell!

-We are going to automate the process of loading the environment by using [direnv], together with its Nix integration provided [nix-direnv].
+We are going to automate the process of loading the environment by using [direnv], together with its Nix integration provided by [nix-direnv].
 `direnv` works by hooking your shell and running some code whenever you change into a directory containing a file called `.envrc`.
 It is there that we put the instructions to load the Agda environment.